aniketpathak028/zettelkasten/content/0-Index/deployment.md

 # create a deployment (creates something like deployment.apps)
 kubectl create deployment test --image=httpd

-# get more info about the deplp
+# get more info about the deployment
+kubectl describe deplpyment.app test

 # edit a deployment (not recommended)
 kubectl edit depoyments.app test